alexanderatallah/window.ai/README.md

 ## 📥 Installation

-This project is in beta and not on stores yet.
+This extension is in **beta** and not on stores yet.
 For now, you can join the [#beta-testing channel on Discord](https://discord.gg/KBPhAPEJNj) to get access to a downloadable extension that you can load into Chrome.

 ## 👀 Find apps